SNL’s Cecily Strong Absolutely Nails Rudy’s Star ‘Witness’

 Four weeks after sending off Donald Trump with a dramatic “Macho Man” piano performance by Alec Baldwin, Saturday Night Live returned—as expected—with Rudy Giuliani’s election “hearing” from Michigan.
-And with Kate McKinnon playing the constantly farting Giuliani, all eyes were on who would be taking on the instantly infamous Mellisa Carrone.
+And with Kate McKinnon playing the constantly farting Giuliani, all eyes were on who would be tackling the instantly infamous Mellissa Carone.

 “We have to listen to our hearts and our minds,” she said later.
 “And even though it’s a fraudulent erection, it can still get you pregnant.”